elzetia/Documentation/docs/RedM/clothing-store.md

 :::

 ## 1. Installation
-kd_clothingstore works with VORP & RedEM:RP (2023 & old) frameworks.
+kd_clothingstore works with VORP, RedEM:RP (2023 & old), QR Core, RSG Core & RPX frameworks.

 To install kd_clothingstore:
 - Drag and drop the resource into your resources folder